OH1KH/cqrlog/compiled/README.md

 **These binary files do not work alone.
 All binaries must be either copied over complete, working, official installation** ** or used with required dependency packages and with folder /usr/share/cqrlog having all files from official install**

+It may be that some (Rpi confirmed) versions crash if your desktop uses Wayland.
+Switching over to X should help.
+Otherwise you have to compile the source by yourself and see if that produces runable binary result for Wayland.

 ------------------WARNINGS-----------------
 ===========================================